Mental Wellness Challenges and Proactivenesss

 Two people with diverging perspectives can have opposite feelings.
 Honesty to oneself and others is a form of respect.
 Yet the person who prefers sweet lies may disagree with that.
 Likewise, if meaning systems impair judgment, the feeling of respect and disrespect will be contrary to reality.
 Neither admiration of fragile ego with inner dissatisfaction, denialism, ignorance, nor cruelty makes sense even when a person bows.

-In contrast, the humane act of respect makes a positive difference.
+The humane act of respect and obedient to laws of nature that align with requirements for ecological wellbeing makes a positive difference on Earth.
 It helps to eliminate or reduce the risk of unwellness.
-Despite the ambiguity, some nations and individuals do something to respect human rights.
+Despite the ambiguity, some nations and individuals do something to respect human rights that aligns with requirements for health and security.
 Others do nothing or the opposite.

 3. Institutionalization and Commodification of Human Rights

 Moreover, were they aware that maximizing constructive power requires inner well-being?
-Are the policies and laws in harmony with nature and designed to preserve health and stability?
+Are the policies and laws in harmony with requirements for ecological wellbeing and designed to preserve health and security?
 What percentage of adults have intrinsic motivation to figure out how to address the root causes of the problems and essential needs at the individual, family for those with young children, and community, national, or organizational level?

 Imbalances increase as destructive power increases.
 Since we belong to multiple stratifications and have biases and multiple identities, I will keep a long story of 30 articles on human rights short.
 We have unique authentic characters.
-Undeniably, the inner well-being that depends on denialism, deception, ignorance, conformity instead of authentic character developments, control of the masses, and consumerism is unreliable.
+Undeniably, the inner well-being that depends on denialism, deception, ignorance, conformity to rules of strong wicked person, monetarism, and consumerism is unreliable.

 4. Individuals and Collective Responsibilities

-Outward-looking worthiness, strength, growth, control, honor, and superiority do not address inner issues.
+Outward-looking worthiness, strength, growth, control, honor, and superiority do not address problems and needs.
 There is no doubt we have many cells in our material bodies.
 But our unique inner selves are immaterial.
 They also change as the external world changes and vice versa.
 Hence, at the individual level, an adult needs intrinsic motivation to minimize risk and preserve or restore inner well-being.

 With meaningful connections, a human is one with body, mind, spirit, and nature.
 Stability is possible with monitoring and adjustment.
 Nurturing the body and inner goodness is essential for wellness.
 With inner well-being, one can connect and support others well, under the right conditions.